 The great texts of history allow the insights of the ages to become our own.
 They teach us that we cannot separate the contemplative life from the active life.
 Great Books Year combines both into a transformative, year-long experience.

-Gain the depth of knowledge from a humanities master’s degree, the work experience from a top internship, & the adventure of traveling abroad, all without breaking the bank.
+Understand the ideas that have changed the course of history, gain the work experience from a top internship, & the adventure of traveling abroad, all without breaking the bank.
 Apply, receive a generous stipend, and come to DC, Spain, and Rome to work with skilled business experts & study with a professor of great texts.

 Great Books Year Timeline: